 A. Please do not challenge other customers who are not wearing face coverings.
 As above, please bear in mind that some customers will be exempt from wearing face coverings on public transport.
 The reason for their exemption may not be immediately obvious and some disabilities are hidden disabilities.

-    Q. Do the drivers have to wear a face covering?
+Q. Do the drivers have to wear a face-covering while driving?

 A. Our drivers have a protective screen that acts as a barrier keeping them and customers safe.
 This barrier is more effective than a face covering so they will not need to wear them.
 This also helps those customers who may rely on lip reading to assist in communication.
 However, if the driver needs to leave the cab to provide assistance, they must wear a face covering.

 Q. Will face coverings be provided at bus stations and on board vehicles?